zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Each man not only is not the measure of all things, we are generally very poor in understanding ourselves.
 With him philosophy becomes a humanizing and humanistic enterprise (the human condition), from which there is no retreat.

+### Greek tragedian on men's fate

+Dance is important in Homer, Ovid and other classical authors.
+Dance of cranes Theseus.

+Chorus + Dance + Participants and preliterate history and moral thought.

+Out of possibility of drama comes the dispute and dialogue.
+Philosophy may have come from cultural activities such as drama.
+The thought refining itself.

+The human condition as understood by the dramatists.
+Is Medea a murderess, or are her motives irresistable?
+(Her sorcery practices are of Chthonic and pre-Olympian.
+When we surrender reason to passion, chaos ensues.)
+What about the trial of Orestes?
+The debate on Nomos (norm, natural law).
+Antigone.
+Is the law of kings higher, or the nature that sisters should bury brothers?

+Euripides heroic characters are very much human.
+At the end of day, character is destiny.

+Aristotle's view on women, vs that of Greek tragedians.
+Aristotle's view on tragedy: bad things happening to good people.

+If there's an all seeing and all loving god, why such evil and injustice around us?